The GFF’s Catalytic Role

 The GFF Catalytic Role provides details on the GFF support for Zimbabwe’s Reproductive, Maternal, Neonatal, Child, and Adolescent Health and Nutrition (RMNCAH-N) agenda.
 Details on past and ongoing work are provided along with plans for future support.
 The GFF Catalytic Role focuses on support provided in the areas of the Investment Case (IC), Health Financing and systems reforms, the country platform, partner alignment, and data use for decision-making.

-- Developing a costed and prioritized investment case: The investment case (IC) under development for Zimbabwe focuses on the broader health sector, including women, children, and adolescent health and nutrition.
+- Developing a costed and prioritized investment case: The investment case (IC) for Zimbabwe has been finalized and focuses on the broader health sector, including women, children, and adolescent health and nutrition.
 The IC priorities are included in the National Health Strategy (2021–25) and partly financed by a US$25 million GFF grant.
 The One Health tool and the World Bank-developed Health Interventions Prioritization Tool (HIP tool) were used to identify key priorities, increasing focus on results, efficiency, and partner alignment.

-- Strengthening the country platform and convening financial and technical partners at country level: As a result of the GFF-supported country platform assessment, the government chose the Health Sector Coordination Framework as the new country platform.
+- Strengthening the country platform and convening financial and technical partners at country level: As a result of the GFF-supported country platform assessment in 2021, the government chose one of the platforms of the Health Sector Coordination Framework, the Health Sector Working Group, as the new country platform.
 The new platform will need to be strengthened to perform as a key tool for donor coordination and alignment, using data for strategic decision making and course correction.

 Core RMNCAH-N Impact Indicators